-Best known as a main ingredient in birdseed, millet is also a versatile nutrient-dense grain.
+Although best known as a main ingredient in birdseed, millet is also a tasty and versatile nutrient-dense grain.
 Millet is high in B vitamins, phosphorous, magnesium, and higher in protein than corn and rice.

-TRY IT: As a hot breakfast cereal topped with peaches.
+TRY IT: As a hot breakfast cereal topped with fruit of choice.

 Technically a grass, quinoa is related to spinach.
 Quinoa is native to South America and comes in several color varieties.
 Quinoa is high in protein, fiber, Vitamin E, magnesium, iron, phosphorous, copper and zinc.

-TRY IT: Serve quinoa in a traditional salad with corn, tomatoes, bell peppers, and kidney beans.
+TRY IT: Serve quinoa in a salad with corn, tomatoes, bell peppers, and kidney beans.

 Unlike other grains, sorghum contains high amounts of anthocyanins, a powerful antioxidant also found in blueberries.
 This grain is also a good source of fiber, B Vitamins, iron, and potassium.